Fees for submitting applications and appeals

 There is no fee for submitting an application for a residence permit or an extension of a residence permit in the following case types:

-- residence permit for the purpose of adoption in cases processed by the regional state authority
+- Residence permit for the purpose of adoption in cases processed by the State Administration

-The same applies to appeals and requests to reopen a case in the above-mentioned case types.
+Moreover, you do not have to pay a fee to appeal a ruling or request to reopen a case in the above-mentioned case types.

-If you have questions about fees in cases regarding permanent residence permit or cases regarding religious workers, please contact the Danish Immigration Service.
+If you have questions about fees in the case types: family reunification, religious workers and permanent residence, please contact the Danish Immigration Service.

-If you have questions about fees regarding all other case types, please contact the Danish Agency for Labour Retention and International Recruitment.
+If you have questions about fees regarding all other case types, please contact the Danish Agency for International Recruitment and Integration.